-Prerequisite: CGC1P1 or 1D1
+Prerequisite: CGC1D1 or 1DB or 1P1

-World Issues: A Geographic Analysis CGW4U1 Grade 12 University
+World Issues: A Geographic Analysis CGW4U1/B Grade 12 University

-This course looks at the global challenge of creating a more sustainable and equitable world.
-Students will explore a range of issues involving environmental, economic, social, and geopolitical interrelationships, and will examine governmental policies related to these issues.
-Students will apply the concepts of geographic thinking and the geographic inquiry process, including spatial technologies, to investigate these complex issues, including their impact on natural and human communities around the world.
+In this course, students will address the challenge of creating a more sustainable and equitable world.
+They will explore issues involving a wide range of topics, including economic disparities, threats to the environment, globalization, human rights, and quality of life, and will analyse government policies, international agreements, and individual responsibilities relating to them.
+Students will apply the concepts of geographic thinking and the geographic inquiry process, including the use of spatial technologies, to investigate these complex issues and their impacts on natural and human communities around the world eLearning